Theonlydola/astudio-assessment/README.md

 Simple Application to fetch, search and filter entries from Dummy Json.

+You can visit the deployed application through  [HERE](https://theonlydola.github.io/astudio-assessment/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Material UI.

 ## Available Scripts